Tour at 13:00

 - Guillaume Calcagni

-Bird species seen on today's tour include: northern gannet, black-legged kittiwake, northern fulmar, white-tailed eagle & eider duck
+Bird species seen on today's tours include: northern gannet, black-legged kittiwake, northern fulmar, white-tailed eagle & eider duck

 We are sailing out from the Old Harbour in Reykjavik today.
 Sea conditions are favorable, but we do have complimentary sea sickness tablets at the ticket office and on the boat.
 All our boats have inside and outside areas and to make the tour even more comfortable we provide warm overalls.
 Hope you will be able to join us today.